Oyster Industry Profile

 Technologies

-SEAFDEC, UPV, and Samar State University (SSU), in collaboration with DOST-PCAARRD, improves local production and produces safe and quality oyster harvest.Ā With the refined raft and longline culture method, the...
+SEAFDEC, UPV, and Samar State University (SSU), in collaboration with DOST-PCAARRD, improves local production and produce safe and quality oyster harvest.
+With the refined raft...

 Capacity Building